 API2Cart allows accessing rich data for all kinds of reporting, that helps retailers to predict spikes in product demands, avoid overstock and out-of-stock situations, etc. Get information about customers, products and orders via API2Cart product.list, customer.list and order.list methods to implement reporting feature.

 You can find all supported methods here or in our documentation.
-Keep in mind, that with API2Cart service you can integrate with more than 40+ shopping carts and marketplaces including Magento, Amazon, Shopify, Woocommerce, and others.
+Keep in mind, that with API2Cart service you can integrate with more than 40+ shopping carts and marketplaces including Magento, Amazon, eBay, Walmart, Squarespace, Shopify, WooCommerce, and others.
 In case you get interested, click the button to schedule a call with our representative or sign up to test it for free.